odysseyindia/odyssey-tours/content/english/destinations/maldives/_index.md

 ---
 title: Maldives
 type: destination
+itinerary: []
+weight: .nan
 ---
-Mention the Maldives and one thinks of...
+Mention the Maldives and one thinks of beaches